k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_on_Kubernetes/01_K2cloud_Self-hosted_K8s_Installation.md

 ## Core Components
 K2cloud Fabric deployments on customer self-hosted Kubernetes clusters rely on several core components:

 * **Fabric Server**: The core runtime engine that powers the execution of data products and orchestrates the entire runtime lifecycle of services, processes, data access, and transformation logic within the platform.
-It supports concurrently executing multiple data services and interfaces, handles real-time data flows, and enables integration with external systems through configurable adapters.
+It supports the concurrent execution of multiple data services and interfaces, handles real-time data flows, and enables integration with external systems through configurable adapters.
 Fabric Server is highly scalable, designed to run as containerized workloads within a Kubernetes cluster, and supports stateful and stateless services.
 In production environments, it leverages Kubernetes-native features such as auto-scaling, persistent volume claims, and node affinity rules to deliver performance, fault tolerance, and operational flexibility.
 * **TDM** (Test Data Management): A powerful, optional extension to Fabric used to generate, mask, and provision test data across distributed environments.
-TDM enables creating realistic, privacy-compliant test data by extracting and transforming production data or generating fully synthetic datasets.
-It supports use cases such as test data provisioning, PII masking, subsetting, and referential integrity maintenance.
+TDM enables the creation of realistic, privacy-compliant test data by extracting and transforming production data or generating fully synthetic datasets.
+It supports use cases such as test data provisioning, PII masking, subsetting, and maintaining referential integrity.
 TDM can integrate with multiple source systems and is optimized for performance and scalability when deployed in Kubernetes environments.
 It is particularly useful in regulated industries that require compliant data handling in non-production environments.
 * **Fabric Web Studio**: A comprehensive web-based UI for managing, developing, and deploying data products within the K2view platform.
 It provides visual tools for configuring interfaces, managing business logic, testing data flows, monitoring service activity, and accessing documentation.
 Fabric Studio supports collaborative development and tightly integrates with version control systems like Git.
-In development environments, it includes an embedded Neo4j instance for data relationship visualization.
+In development environments, it includes an embedded Neo4j instance for visualizing data relationships.
 For production environments, it typically connects to managed backend services and excludes development-only tooling to optimize performance and security.
 * **K2-Agent**: Communicates with the K2cloud Orchestrator to receive deployment instructions.
 The K2-Agent is a lightweight Kubernetes service that securely connects your on-premises or cloud-based K2view Fabric deployment to the K2cloud Orchestrator.
 It is crucial in enabling centralized management, monitoring, and deployment orchestration.
 * **Ingress Controller**: Handles routing external traffic to services within the cluster.
 K2view typically deploys an NGINX Ingress Controller as the default solution, offering a well-supported and configurable entry point across cloud and on-premises environments.
-For cloud-native implementations, customers may use provider-specific ingress solutions such as AWS ALB Ingress Controller, GCP Ingress, or Azure Application Gateway Ingress Controller, depending on their platform requirements, networking architecture, and load balancing needs.
+For cloud-native implementations, customers can use provider-specific ingress solutions, such as AWS ALB Ingress Controller, GCP Ingress, or Azure Application Gateway Ingress Controller, depending on their platform requirements, networking architecture, and load-balancing needs.
 * **Container Registry**: Stores and serves Docker images used during deployment.
 * **Persistent Storage**: Maintaining stateful data across service restarts and rescheduling events within the Kubernetes cluster.
 In production environments, persistent storage must support high availability and zone redundancy to ensure data durability and fault tolerance.
 K2view supports cloud-native options such as Azure Files with Zone Redundant Storage (ZRS), Amazon EFS or EBS with Multi-AZ replication, and Google Filestore with regional availability.
 In non-production or development setups, simpler storage configurations (e.g., LRS or single-zone disks) may be used because they provide lower resilience.
 * **PostgreSQL Database**: As the metadata store and persistence layer for Fabric configurations, project settings, and runtime state.
 In development or single-node deployments, an embedded PostgreSQL database is automatically provisioned within the cluster.
 For production-grade and multi-node clusters, a managed external PostgreSQL service (e.g., Azure Database for PostgreSQL) is required for resilience and scalability.